Skip to main content

 Wingstop's AI investments perform at the level they do because of the data infrastructure built before those investments.
 A competitor deploying equivalent tools without that history gets a fraction of the performance.

 Domino's has built a parallel infrastructure on a global scale.
-Databricks, which partnered with Domino's on its AI platform, reports that the company directed $120 million in 2026 capital expenditures primarily toward technology and corporate investments.
-Independently, CIO Magazine documented the operational result: MLOps infrastructure that reduced AI model deployment time from three days to under one hour.
-The data flowing through that infrastructure, covering real-time delivery tracking, smart batching, and demand prediction across a global franchise network, is not available for competitors to purchase.
+The company directed $120 million in 2026 capital expenditures, with the increase over its normal $110 million run rate driven by corporate office investment per Domino's Q4 2025 earnings guidance.
+Separately, CIO Magazine documented the MLOps work: Datatron reduced Domino's AI model deployment lag from 24-48 hours to a fraction of that time, a roughly 10x improvement per Datatron's own data.
+Databricks partners with Domino's on a distinct project, customer sentiment analysis under the "Voice of the Pizza" program.
+The data flowing through that combined infrastructure, covering real-time delivery tracking, smart batching, and demand prediction across a global franchise system, is not available for competitors to purchase.

 What the investment community already understands